IBM/openapi-validator/README.md

 #### Specs

 The validator supports two API definition specifications - Swagger 2.0 and OpenAPI 3.0.
 The validator will automatically determine which spec a document is written in.
-There are some rules in the the validator that only apply to one of the specs and some rules that apply to both.
+There are some rules in the validator that only apply to one of the specs and some rules that apply to both.
 The configuration structure is organized by these "specs".
 The supported specs are described below:

 | Spec     | Description                                                                                                                          |